Metal Arms: Glitch in the System: Development and release

 Metal Arms: Glitch in the System was developed by Swingin' Ape Studios and published by Vivendi Universal Games on November 18, 2003, in North America for the GameCube, PlayStation 2 and Xbox.
 It was released on April 21, 2008, for Xbox 360 through Xbox Originals.

 Swingin' Ape Studios was a video game development studio founded in July 2000 by Steve Ranck, Mike Starich and Scott Goffman after leaving Midway Home Entertainment.
 They had just completed the water-based arcade racer Hydro Thunder.
 Metal Arms was the studio's only release.
 The company was acquired by and integrated into Blizzard Entertainment in May 2005 after cancelling development on StarCraft: Ghost.
 The property is currently owned by Blizzard Entertainment, Inc.

 Reception

 The game received "generally favorable" reviews, according to video game review aggregator Metacritic.
 IGN stated that "The game successfully merges a light-hearted storyline with some seriously intense combat, a good measure of strategy and a fun multiplayer mode."

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Metal Arms for "Console Action/Adventure Game of the Year".